pranav-ap/blog/content/posts/machine-learning-fundamentals.md

 ---
-title: "The Fundamentals of Machine Learning"
+title: "Statistical Learning Model"
 date: "2020-6-22"
 template: "post"
 draft: false
-slug: "/posts/machine-learning-fundamentals/"
+slug: "/posts/learning-model/"
 category: "Machine Learning"
 tags:
 - ""
 description: ""
 ---

 **Machine learning** is a set of mathematical tools for developing accurate statistical models of real-world events.
 The models are used to predict, classify and explore relationships.
+Learning is used when we cannot derive a complete mathematical relationship but we have a considerable amount of data.

 # Table of Contents

-- Types of learning algorithms
-	- Supervised vs Unsupervised Learning
-	- Regression vs Classification
-	- Prediction vs Interpretation
 - Statistical model
 	- Errors in Estimation
 - How to estimate $f$?
 	- Parametric Methods
 	- Non-Parametric Methods
+- Types of learning algorithms
+	- Supervised vs Unsupervised Learning
+	- Regression vs Classification
+	- Prediction vs Interpretation
 - Calculating Model Performance
 	- Mean Squared Error
 	- Error Rate